 Urinary incontinence happens when you lose bladder control or you leak urine involuntarily.
-It affects between 9 and 13 million people of all ages in the United States.
-The majority are women, and it is most common among elderly women.
+It mostly affects women, especially older women.
 The more times a woman has given birth, the more her risk of urinary incontinence goes up.
 Smoking is also a risk factor.

 Most of these women have stress incontinence, where you leak urine when you laugh, cough, sneeze, or exercise.
 Another type is urge incontinence, when you may have to "go" suddenly and can't hold the urine in.
 Some women have both types.
 Some people may experience temporary incontinence.